Pipeline work in question after court vacates key permit

 Construction must cease because other federal permits allowing work to proceed are contingent on the U.S. Fish and Wildlife Service approval — called an incidental take statement — vacated by the court, Gerken said.

-One federal permit that Gerken said should be on hold was issued by the U.S. Army Corps of Engineers.
+One federal permit Gerken said should be on hold was issued by the U.S. Army Corps of Engineers.

 Tom Walker, chief of the regulatory branch of the Corps' Norfolk district, said Wednesday that the district is coordinating with the Federal Energy Regulatory Commission, the lead agency with oversight, about what's next.